Professional Development Grants

 Application procedure and deadlines

-1. Applications must be received by the EGSA during the semester in which the professional development opportunity occurs.
-They must include the 2014 application form, confirmation of enrollment and documents outlined on application.
+1. Applications must be received by the EGSA during the semester term in which the professional development opportunity occurs.
+They must include the application form, confirmation of enrollment enrolment and other documents outlined on the online application link.

-2. The final DEADLINE for submission is the last working day of the last month of each semester.
+2. The final deadline for submission is the last working day of the last month of each semester.
 This is to say, the last working day of December, April or August.
-Applications can be submitted to: info-edgsa@sfu.ca

-3. Application approvals will be decided by the first EGSA General Meeting following the deadline.
+5. Application approvals will be decided by the first EGSA general Meeting following the deadline.
 For example, applications submitted in the fall (i.e., December deadline) will be approved at the January General Meeting.
 Applicants will then be contacted by email as to the status of their applications.

-6. Copies of receipts and all other supporting documentation are to be submitted to the attention of the EGSA treasurer.
+8. Copies of receipts and all other supporting documentation are to be submitted to the attention of the EGSA Treasurer.

-8. Once a cheque requisition has been issued to pay a successful grant applicant, the file will not be reopen to accommodate claims that the applicant has some extra receipts to submit.
+10. Once a cheque requisition has been issued to pay a successful grant applicant, the file will not be reopened to accommodate claims that the applicant has some extra receipts to submit.
 It is the applicant’s responsibility to ensure that all documentation is submitted at the same time.

-9. If an applicant has graduated the semester immediately preceding the semester in which (s)he is to present at a conference and will not be enrolled as a student during the semester of the conference presentation, then such a student can apply for a PDG.
-For example, a student completes graduation requirements in November, consequently does not enroll in January, and presents at a conference in March.
+11. If an applicant has graduated the semester immediately preceding the term in which they are to present at a conference and will not be enrolled as a student during the term of the conference presentation, then such a student can apply for a PDG.
+For example, a student completes graduation requirements in November, and consequently does not enrol in January, and presents at a conference in March, they may still apply for a PDG in the Fall semester, provided

 Guidelines for PDG Committee